Rafz9Abz9/VitaXtreme/README.md

 3. PRODUCT PAGE SECTION:

 - Introduces a layout of the bottles available for purchase with their prices and sizes included.
-- There is an 'Add To Basket' button present underneath the bottles but wasn't intentionally made functional for now.
+- There is an 'Add To Basket' button present underneath the bottles but it is just for decoration - wasn't made functional intentionally.

 ![image](https://user-images.githubusercontent.com/126483536/235222677-bfcb1647-d4e9-41bd-a3fd-fcbff0858369.png)